Nehameena28/EduLinker/README.md

 Buyers can browse, view, and purchase notes from a variety of categories.
 Doubt Resolution

-Buyers can directly communicate with sellers to clarify doubts related to the purchased materials.
 Download Purchased Notes

 After purchase, users can download the notes in PDF format to their personal devices.